Satham-MJ/Youtube-Clone/README.md

 ## General Information
 - Responsive youtube page clone
 - Search and Popular results fetch through api
-- Project have rating system.
-- We showcase top projects of the week
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->